-When employee retention is low, we have a problem: employee happiness is down, engagement is off, or maybe the economy is strong and people are leaving for greener pastures.
-When employee attrition is high, however, we might not have a problem—but we do have something to address.
+When employee retention is low, you have a problem: Happiness is down, engagement is off, or maybe the economy is strong, and people are leaving for greener pastures.
+But, when employee attrition is high, you might not have a problem, per se—but you do have something to address.

 - Attrition vs. retention

 - What high attrition says about your business

 The attrition rate is the pace at which people leave a company.
 Essentially, the attrition rate measures how many people leave, voluntarily or involuntarily.
 It’s usually expressed as a percentage and used as one of the main figures HR tracks to understand how things are going at a company.